 Before you buy, remember to choose food specially formulated for cats.
-Dog food simply isn’t suitable and food intended for humans doesn’t necessarily include all the nutrients that your cat needs.
-The best food for your cat (unless they have special dietary needs) is likely to be a complete cat food from a reputable brand.
-Your vet will be well placed to guide you to the best food for your cat.
+Dog food isn’t suitable and food intended for humans doesn’t necessarily include all the nutrients that your cat needs.
+The best food for your cat (unless they have special dietary needs) is a complete cat food from a reputable brand.

-Homemade cat foods might be good for occasional treats, but it is very difficult to give your cat the right balance of proteins, vitamins and minerals your cat needs to thrive – unless this has been recommended by your vet.
+Homemade cat foods might be good for occasional treats, but it is very difficult to give your cat the right balance of proteins, vitamins and minerals they need to thrive – unless this has been recommended by your vet.

 While most human treats should be avoided, chocolate is a complete no-no for cats.
 Just 2g of chocolate – not even as big as a square – is enough to do serious damage to your cat due to its levels of theobromine.
 Theobromine acts as a stimulant, increasing the heart rate and acting as a diuretic to increase the loss of bodily fluids.
 As cats struggle to metabolise theobromine, the chemical stays in the bloodstream and quickly reaches dangerous levels.

-If you’ve got a pregnant cat or a cat that is feeding her new kittens, you’ll need to provide additional nutrients and the same high-protein kitten food as weaned kittens.
+If you’ve got a pregnant cat or a cat who is feeding her new kittens, you’ll need to provide additional nutrients and the same high-protein kitten food as weaned kittens.

 Give your pregnant cat unlimited access to kitten food, as well as a supply of fresh drinking water.
-While you might notice that during pregnancy, she may only eat a little more than usual; she might eat double or triple the usual amount of food when she is suckling kittens.
+While you might notice that during pregnancy she may only eat a little more than usual, she might eat double or triple the usual amount of food when she is feeding kittens.

-For more advice on pregnant cats, read our guide.Caring for your pregnant cat guide
+For more advice on pregnant cats, read our guide: